aboarya/Udacity-Self-Driving-Car-Projects/P4-Advanced-Lane-Detection/README.md

 * Thresholding over direction
 * Combining the above

-The outpu of the above can be seen in this image:
+The output of the above can be seen in this image:

 ![alt text][image3]